Foreign relations of Bulgaria: Bulgaria-NATO relations

 In December 2020 one Russian military attaché in Sofia was alleged to have gathered information on US service members stationed on Bulgarian territory during military exercises.

 In 2021 six USAF F-16s operated from Bulgaria's Graf Ignatievo Air Base.

 On 18 March 18 Bulgaria and Romania amended their 2011 Agreement on cross-border air policing.

 In March 2021 six Bulgarians were charged with espionage and several Russian diplomats were expelled.
 The Bulgarian ring leader was a highly placed former official with the Ministry of Defense named Ivan Iliev, who corrupted his wife, and who trained military intelligence officers.
 Two Russian diplomats named Sergei Nikolashin and Vadim Bikov were expelled on 22 March 2021.
 Iliev was finally apprehended outside the Russian embassy, where he had intended to obtain asylum.
 Another arrest was that of Lyubomir Medarov who had until then been in charge of the office of classified communications and information of the Bulgarian parliament.
 Colonel Petar Petrov from the Ministry of Defense had access to the most highly classified documents about NATO activities.
 One observer characterized this event as the biggest story in Bulgarian defence since World War Two.
 Prosecutors alleged that the group "posed a serious threat to national security by collecting and handing to a foreign country state secrets of Bulgaria, NATO and the European Union."
 At the time of the arrests, several held senior positions in the Military Intelligence Service and the Ministry of Defence.

 Diplomatic relations

-Bulgaria has not established diplomatic relations with Bhutan, Gambia, Haiti, Kiribati, Marshall Islands, Papua New Guinea, Saint Kitts and Nevis, Samoa, South Sudan, and Tonga.
+List of countries which Bulgaria maintains diplomatic relations with: